 What about cleaning spark plugs?

-You’ll find various home remedies for cleaning spark plugs, but for peace of mind, we recommend just swapping them out if they’re that dirty.
-But it's your call on that front.
+You’ll find various home remedies for cleaning spark plugs, but we strongly recommend just swapping them out if they’re that dirty.
 From a money perspective, spark plugs are a car owner’s dream, because they’re an essential engine part that’s also inexpensive.

 Do I need to change the spark plug wires?

-Do you change your own spark plugs and wires?
-Share your tips and tricks.
-Leave us a comment.
+Do you change your own spark plugs?
+Share your tips and experiences in the comments below.